 Each of your station's dayparts and personalities is a flavor.
 If you want to brand these separately, the imaging needs to be instantly recognizable.
 Using your station's regular imaging voice is definitely a move in the wrong direction if promoting individual personalities and dayparts is your goal.

-How radio imaging experts see it
+How radio consultants see it